sage-darling/Project-JAAB/README.md

 # Project-JAAB = Just Another Addin Builder
-This action is used to retrieve files from the github repository that is using the action in order to package them to create a JMP Addin to be used with [JMP Software](https://www.jmp.com/en_us/home.html).
+A Github Repository can use this action to package the repository and create a JMP Addin to be used with [JMP Software](https://www.jmp.com/en_us/home.html).

 ## Whatcha Lookin' For?
 - [Mandatory Prerequisites](#Mandatory-Prerequisites)